jerome-trc/biomorph/ATTRIB.md

 Sprite RUCKA is derived from Sonik.o.fan's reshading of Doom 64's backpack sprite, which itself is courtesy of Midway Games Inc.

+All RZAP sprites are courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.

 The following sprites are derived partially from the work of Realm667 user CaptainToenail ("Adrenaline Kit"):
 - All frames of CAMO
 - All frames of PANA